ZadokJoshua/ZadokJoshua/README.md

 - 🌱 I’m currently learning **Entity Framework Core**.
 - 💬 Ask me about Visual Studio snippets.
 - ⚡ I am open to new technologies and committed to learning.
-- 📧 Please feel free contact me via ayegbazadok@outlook.com
+- 📧 Please feel free to contact me via ayegbazadok@outlook.com

  Thank you.